 So what can a parent do to reduce that risk?
 Well, the bad news is that we still don’t know -- that is, there have been no double-blind randomized controlled intervention trials that have successfully reduced the risk of developing type 1 diabetes.

-But the good news is that a large international study has just been published that found that higher Vitamin D levels during infancy and childhood are associated with a lower risk of developing type 1 diabetes-related autoimmunity in children, especially in children with certain genes.
+But the good news is that a has just been published that found that higher Vitamin D levels during infancy and childhood are associated with a lower risk of developing type 1 diabetes-related autoimmunity in children, especially in children with certain genes.

 Back when I was pregnant, I had assumed that because I was outside a lot, my Vitamin D levels would be fine.
 They weren’t.
 I wish I had known about this before one of my children got diabetes.

 The study states, “Although ours is an observational study, our results suggest that attaining Vitamin D sufficiency in children at risk for developing type 1 diabetes may have a protective role.”

 Over many years of reading scientific literature on type 1 diabetes, this is the closest I’ve seen to a recommendation of a way to *possibly* reduce the risk of type 1 diabetes, or at least autoimmunity, which is of course strongly linked to the eventual development of type 1 diabetes.

 It’s not quite a full recommendation -- the authors would need a successful intervention trial to state that -- but in the meantime, anyone can ask their doctor to check their child’s Vitamin D levels, to make sure they are high enough.